-6. All records required in this permit shall be maintained for a minimum of five years after the date of each record and shall be made available to representatives of the Office of Air Resources upon request.

-E. Other Permit Conditions

-- 1. To the extent consistent with the requirements of this permit and applicable federal and state laws, each crematory shall be designed, constructed and operated in accordance with the representation of the unit in the permit application. - 2.
-Employees of the Office of Air Resources and its authorized representatives shall be allowed to enter the facility at all times for the purpose of inspecting any air pollution source, investigating any condition it believes may be causing air pollution or examining any records required to be maintained by the Office of Air Resources.

-- 3. The owner/operator shall shut down a crematory in the event of a malfunction of the unit's air pollution control equipment that results in, or that could result in, emissions in excess of the permit limits.
+- 6. All records required in this permit shall be maintained for a minimum of five years after the date of each record and shall be made available to representatives of the Office of Air Resources upon request. - F. Other Permit Conditions - 1.
+To the extent consistent with the requirements of this permit and applicable federal and state laws, the crematory shall be designed, constructed and operated in accordance with the representation of the unit in the permit application. - 2.
+Employees of the Office of Air Resources and its authorized representatives shall be allowed to enter the facility at all times for the purpose of inspecting any air pollution source, investigating any condition it believes may be causing air pollution or examining any records required to be maintained by the Office of Air Resources. - 3.
+The owner/operator shall shut down the crematory in the event of a malfunction of the unit's air pollution control equipment that results in, or that could result in, emissions in excess of the permit limits.
 The crematory shall remain shutdown until the malfunction has been identified and corrected. - 4.
-At all times, including periods of startup, shutdown and malfunction, the owner/operator shall, to the extent practicable, maintain and operate each crematory in a manner consistent with good air pollution control practice for minimizing emissions.
-Determination of whether acceptable operating and maintenance procedures are being used will be based on information available to the Office of Air Resources, which may include, but is not limited to, monitoring results, opacity observations, review of operating and maintenance procedures and inspection of the source. - 5.
-Approval No. 1884 issued on 6 March 2006 for the installation of a Furnace Construction Company, Ltd. Gravitas Model crematory shall be rescinded effective from the date of issuance of this minor source permit.
+At all times, including periods of startup, shutdown and malfunction, the owner/operator shall, to the extent practicable, maintain and operate the crematory in a manner consistent with good air pollution control practice for minimizing emissions.
+Determination of whether acceptable operating and maintenance procedures are being used will be based on information available to the Office of Air Resources, which may include, but is not limited to, monitoring results, opacity observations, review of operating and maintenance procedures and inspection of the source.